-There would be little other reason to visit this humdrum corner of southern Netherlands were it not for RKC Waalwijk, the local football club which celebrates its 80th anniversary in 2020 – and which has spent most of the last three decades in Holland’s top-tier Eredivisie.
+There would be little other reason to visit this humdrum corner of southern Netherlands were it not for RKC Waalwijk, the local football club which celebrated its 80th anniversary in 2020 – and which has spent most of the last three decades in Holland’s top-tier Eredivisie.

-This includes 2019-20 and a return to the top flight after five years.
+This included 2019-20 and a return to the top flight after five years.
 The Yellow and Blues made best use of the near-€5 million they had gleaned from the sell-on value from the €75 million transfer of former youth player, later Ajax star Frenkie de Jong, to Barcelona, to gain promotion through the play-offs.

 Savvy business was always Waalwijk’s strong suit.
 RKC stands for Rooms Katholieke Combinatie (‘Roman Catholic Combination’), formed shortly after the Nazis had instigated an economic upswing during the first months of the occupation in 1940.
-At the same time, the Sportpark Olympia was built on Olympiaweg, the arrow-straight tree-lined main road south of the compact town centre upon which the current Maandemakers Stadion now stands.
+At the same time, the Sportpark Olympia was built on Olympiaweg, the arrow-straight tree-lined main road south of the compact town centre upon which the current Mandemakers Stadion now stands.

 RKC were an amalgamation of three clubs: HEC, themselves a merger of Hercules and Excelsior, WVH and WVB.

 Excelsior had been formed in 1909, Hercules in 1919, fusing in 1921 as Hercules Excelsior Combinatie.
 WVB and WVH were founded in the early 1930s, but their existence only became known to local paper De Echo in 1934.
 On 26 August 1940, these three merged to create RKC.